SmithFit promotes lifelong wellness in a supportive setting

 “Incidentally, the gym’s first location, which was in Poca, actually did have an apartment above it that we lived in,” Katie added.

-The young college students, who met at a GNC in Charleston, shared a passion for working out, weight lifting, and eating well.
+The young college students, who met at a GNC in Charleston, shared a passion for working out, lifting weights and eating well.
 Even before they graduated, the two had married and had started down the path toward realizing their dream of owning a gym.

 “In 2012, while I was in Shakespeare class at Marshall, Justin texted me about selecting a name for his personal training business, which he had been growing for some time,” Katie recalled.
 “I thought SmithFit Training had a nice ring to it.”